Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AWS has a global password policy that is enforced for all IAM accounts to meet industry best practices

 **Explanation:**
-"IAM accounts are free to use whatever password is desired by the account holder" is incorrect.
+IAM accounts are free to use whatever password is desired by the account holder is incorrect.
 AWS allows administrators to enforce password policies.
-"IAM password policies have granular controls and can be set based on the regulatory or corporate policies required for the account" is correct.
+IAM password policies have granular controls and can be set based on the regulatory or corporate policies required for the account is correct.
 IAM policies can enforce length, complexity, expiration, and reuse restrictions to meet regulatory requirements.
-"IAM account passwords can only be set by the root account and cannot be modified by the account itself" is incorrect.
+IAM account passwords can only be set by the root account and cannot be modified by the account itself is incorrect.
 Users can change their own passwords within policy constraints.
-"AWS has a global password policy that is enforced for all IAM accounts to meet industry best practices" is incorrect.
+AWS has a global password policy that is enforced for all IAM accounts to meet industry best practices is incorrect.
 There is no global enforced policy; each account manages its own IAM password policy.

 ---